 Assume you are trying add an user called ‘Mark’ and you get following error.

-useradd: user 'vagrant' already exists
+useradd: user 'mark' already exists

 The error is very straightforward.
 It says the user already exists.
 Now we ‘system admins’ proudly look at the password file for the user.

 [email protected]:/home/vagrant# cat /etc/passwd | grep mark [email protected]:/home/vagrant#